Expert skin cancer treatment in Minnesota and western Wisconsin

 At HealthPartners and Park Nicollet, our team of board-certified dermatologists, Mohs surgeons, oncologists and other specialists provide a team-based approach to treatment for all types of skin cancer.

 We’re part of the largest dermatology practice in the region, including the largest group of Mohs surgeons.
 With modern cancer centers and clinics in Minnesota and western Wisconsin, the latest in cancer treatment is always close to home.

 Skin cancer can often be identified by noticing a change to the appearance of your skin.
-While it’s important to remember that not all changes to your skin are cancerous, there are common signs to watch for:
+While it’s important to remember that not all changes to your skin are cancerous, there are common early-stage skin cancer signs to watch for:

 - Asymmetrical moles

 - Moles with a border, irregular color or larger than a dime